Call for Sessions

 • Demonstrate collaboration among ATE Projects or Centers with strong preference given to session proposals that can speak to broadening impact and that involve more than one project or center in a presenting role.

 PLEASE NOTE that submissions in response to this Call for Sessions should not be used as a venue to conduct a general report-out on grant activities.
 All Projects and Centers are expected to participate in “ATE Connects,” which is a featured component of the conference agenda.
 ATE Connects provides an opportunity to engage in the general sharing of information, resources, and materials related to ATE projects and programs; network with participants; and explore the community.
-Reserving space to participate in ATE Connects is SEPARATE from this Call for Sessions process.
-For more information on ATE Connects, click here
+Signing up to host a conversation hub in ATE Connects is SEPARATE from this Call for Sessions process.
+For more information on ATE Connects, please see the event website.

 Session Tracks